Top 12 Attractions in Miri (2024)

-As one of the most popular Miri attractions, Canada Hill, also known as Miri Hill, towers behind the city centre at 150 metres (492 feet).
+As one of the most popular attractions in Miri, Canada Hill, also known as Miri Hill, towers behind the city centre at 150 metres (492 feet).
 If you love watching sunrises or sunsets, this hill is an excellent spot, besides providing a panoramic view of the small city and the South China Sea in the distance.
 It is relatively easy to get here, as taxis or Grab cars are at your service.

 Furthermore, you can visit other notable tourist attractions like The Grand Old Lady and the Petroleum Museum at the top, with a restaurant nearby.
 You can come any time as it operates on a 24-hour basis.

 As the first oil well in Malaysia, The Grand Old Lady is the first place in the country that Shell drilled oil in 1910.
 This monument offers a window into the oil industry that played an essential part in Malaysia’s revolution, eventually leading to the development of Kuala Lumpur’s Petronas Twin Towers.
-This 30-metre replica monument is also one of the most visited Miri attractions, as visitors usually see this place after the hike at Canada Hill.
+This 30-metre replica monument is also one of the most visited attractions in Miri, as visitors usually see this place after the hike at Canada Hill.

 The Petroleum Museum plays a crucial role in shedding light on Miri’s part in the oil industry and can be recognised from the oil derrick and ‘nodding donkey’ in front of the museum, forming a centrepiece of an outdoor display of the historical timeline of Sarawak’s oil industry.
 Among the exhibits, you can find include an earthquake simulator, a model oil rig and traditional oil extraction methods.